onedeveloper/simple_form/README.md

 2. Point it at this repository and set the MongoDB connection variables (`MONGO_USER`, `MONGO_PASSWORD`, `MONGO_HOST`, `MONGO_DBNAME`,
    `MONGO_APPNAME`) in the environment settings.
-3. Railway will build the FastAPI service using the `pyproject.toml` and run `uvicorn main:app`.
+3. Railway will automatically install dependencies from `requirements.txt` and run `uvicorn main:app`.

 ### Vercel (Frontend)